iuriialekseev/StrawberryBench/README.md

 # 🍓🍓🍓 StrawberryBench 🍓🍓🍓

-StrawberryBench is a benchmarking tool for evaluating language models on a simple reasoning task: counting the number of `r` characters in a modified version of `strawberry`.
+StrawberryBench evaluates language models on a basic reasoning task: counting the `r` characters in a word `strawberry`.

-Despite AI models excelling at complex tasks, this benchmark exposes gaps in fundamental processing, showing that there is still room for improvement even as models reach saturation in other benchmarks.
+While AI models excel at complex tasks, this benchmark highlights gaps in fundamental processing, revealing areas for improvement even as models approach saturation in other benchmarks.

 ## 🍓 Rationale

-- Trivial for humans but surprisingly hard for LLMs.
+- Easy for humans but surprisingly challenging for LLMs.
-- Highlights qualitative differences between human and AI language processing.
+- Reveals qualitative differences between human and AI language processing.
-- Touches on key concepts: tokenization, attention, syntax vs. semantics, chain-of-thought, etc.
+- Explores key concepts: tokenization, attention, syntax vs. semantics, chain-of-thought, etc.
 - Binary evaluation: answers are either correct or incorrect.
-- Easily extendable, scalable, and modifiable.
+- Designed to be extendable, scalable, and adaptable.
-- Simple implementation.
+- Simple to implement.

 ## 🍓 Methodology

 - Task prompt: `How many r's are in '[word]'?`.
-- Required output format: `<answer>[number]</answer>`.
+- Output format: `<answer>[number]</answer>`.
 - Optional CoT prompt: `Think step by step`.
-- Additional `r` characters are inserted to increase difficulty.
+- Extra `r` characters added to increase difficulty.
-- Each variant is queried 20 times for statistical significance.
+- Each variant tested `20` times for statistical significance.
-- Incorrect formatting counts as incorrect answer.
+- Formatting errors count as incorrect answers.
-- Temperature set to 1.0
+- Temperature fixed at `1.0`

 ## 🍓 Results (2025-02-17)